Alexandria Gun Lawyer

 Virginia laws restricting the use of firearms prohibit defendants from using a gun when committing another crime (Code Section 18.2-53.1), from using a gun in a school or inside a building (Code Section 18.2-279), or from discharging a weapon in public spaces without justification (Code Section 18.2-280).

-An Alexandria gun lawyer can help to determine the nature of the gun offense and can provide advice on what charges you are facing and what defenses are available to you.
+An Alexandria gun offense attorney can help to determine the nature of the gun offense and can provide advice on what charges you are facing and what defenses are available to you.

 Work with an Alexandria Gun Attorney Today